Find the Right Knife for the Job

 The Chef's Knife

 The work knife.
 The iconic shape is recognized worldwide.
 The rounded “belly” of this knife allows for rocking the blade for effortless chopping, mincing and dicing.
 If you’re only going to have one knife, this is the one.
 The most important tool in the kitchen.

 The Santoku Knife

-The Hollow Edge Santoku is designed with a thinner blade than the traditional Cook’s Knife, at a 10° cutting edge.
+The Hollow Edge Santoku is designed with a thinner blade than the traditional Chef’s Knife, at a 10° cutting edge.
 This Eastern-style knife is designed for balance and agility and features a hollow edge which brings extra efficiency and speed to chopping, slicing, and dicing.